32 Flexible Ways to Make Money in College

 There are plenty of opportunities to make money in college without leaving campus.
 You can typically find these jobs online through your school’s student job portal.
 If you don’t know where to find it, Google “[YOUR SCHOOL NAME] student jobs”.

-19. Apply for work study
+19. Apply for work study.

 Work-study is a federal program that provides jobs for students with a financial need.

 To apply for it, you’ll need to fill out the FAFSA and select the box that states you’re interested in a work-study position.
-If you land one, your college will aware it as part of your financial aid package.
+If you land one, your college will include it as part of your financial aid package.
 Whether or not you qualify will depend on the number of available positions, your financial need, and other financial aid you qualify for.

-20. Work as a teaching assistant (TA)
+20. Work as a teaching assistant (TA).

 As a TA, you’ll perform many of the same tasks professors do.
 You may help students in labs, grade papers, perform research, and even teach lower-level classes.